edanalytics/lightbeam/README.md

 ```
 Delete payloads you've previously sent (by ID).
 For example, for the `localEducationAgencies` endpoint, the `localEducationAgencyId` attribute is extracted from the payload, looked up in the Ed-Fi API (via a `GET` request), and then the corresponding `id` is deleted.
 (Payload hashes are also deleted from [saved state](#state).)
 Endpoints are processed in reverse-dependency order to prevent delete failures due to data dependencies.

+Note that `student` resource payloads *cannot be deleted* since other resources may reference them.
+(This is an Ed-Fi API restriction.)

 Running the `delete` command will prompt you to type "yes" to confirm.
 This confirmation prompt can be disabled (for programmatic use) by specifying `force_delete: True` in your YAML.

 ## Other options